Frequently Asked Questions

 Everyone is different and the process is highly customized, which is why it all may seem a bit vague.
-But, the initial steps are the same across the board-
+However, the initial steps are the same across the board –

-First we will set up your free Discovery Call in which I will have you fill out a Health History form to provide me to before our call.
-You’ll fill me in on where you’re at and where you want to be.
+First we will set up your FREE Clarity Call in which I will have you fill out a Health History form to provide to me before our call.
+You’ll fill me in on where you are currently and where you want to be.
 I’ll either fill you in on how I can get you there or provide you with a referral for someone who could best serve you.
-The call lasts about 40 – 60 minutes.
+The call typically lasts about 45 minutes.

-When we decide to partner together, we’ll schedule your Goal Setting Call and/or Lifetime Review Call next.
+When we decide to partner together, we’ll schedule your Timeline Review Call next.
 This is one of my favorite parts!
-It’s when we’ll really get clarity on the how and the why for your next steps in becoming the healthiest version of you!
+It’s when we’ll really get clear on the how and the why for your next steps in becoming the healthiest version of you!
 You’ll leave the call with tangible next steps (as always!) and then we will transform together.

 Q: What does a health coach do?